anguskeatinge/tempo_trap/README.md

 > \>>> json.startup

 #### Todo
-1. Add to raw data (i.e. per song info):
+1. Add to per song info:
     * triple the speed, four times the speed, etc.
     * where in the song it stuffs up
     * which tempo we chose (because only one will be right)